adarsh-hue799/vulnhub-writeups/README.md

 - **Exploit:**  Simple PHP Blog unauthenticated file upload (unix/webapp/sphpblog_file_upload) via Metasploit, achieving RCE as www-data.
 - **PrivEsc:** Dirty COW (CVE-2016-5195) kernel exploit targeting Linux 2.6.38, overwriting /etc/passwd to create a root-level user (firefart) OR directory enumeration

 ---

+### SUNSET: DECOY

+A beginner-to-intermediate machine running Debian 64-bit, designed around obfuscation and misdirection.
+The machine uses MD5 hashes as usernames and hostname, creating an intentional rabbit hole for attackers.
+The primary attack path involves extracting and cracking shadow file hashes using John the Ripper, SSHing into a restricted bash shell, escaping rbash via PATH manipulation, and discovering a privilege escalation vector through a pspy process log left by the machine creator.

+- **Ports:**  22 (SSH), 80 (HTTP)
+- **Exploit:**  Shadow file hash cracking using John the Ripper with full /etc/shadow format — cracked password server for user 296640a3b825115a47b68fc44501c828, followed by SSH login into rbash and PATH variable manipulation to escape the restricted shell.
+- **PrivEsc:**  chkrootkit 0.49 (CVE-2014-0476) local privilege escalation — root runs chkrootkit via cron job which executes /tmp/update if present.
+Created a malicious /tmp/update reverse shell payload, caught by a Netcat listener on Kali, resulting in a root shell.

+---

 ## 🛠️ Tools Used